sileence/laracon-eu-2022/README.md

 ## Terminal aliases

-Add this shortcuts to your ZSH configuration file to move quickly between branches, see and compare their change:
+Add the following shortcuts to your ZSH configuration file to move quickly between branches, see and compare their changes:

 ```
 step() {